-Historical / European heritage discoveries will be assessed by the Principal in accordance with the TMR-DES Archaeological Discovery Protocol 2021 and may require notification to Department of Environment and Science (DES).
+Historical / European heritage discoveries will be assessed by the Principal in accordance with the Transport and Main Roads - Department of Environment and Science Archaeological Discovery Protocol (internal link https://intranet.tmr.qld.gov.au/corp/ems/Documents/TMR-DES%20Archaeological%20Discovery%20Protocol%20final%20signed.pdf or email TMR.Heritage@tmr.qld.gov.au) for a copy) and may require notification to Department of Environment and Science (DES).
 In the event DES imposes additional management strategies, the Contractor shall assist the Principal with the implementation of these.